Ratatouille-Whiskers/Ratatouille-Whisker/README.md

 - Using a **0.4mm nozzle** is recommended.

 > A smaller nozzle would allow for a better result when printing the whisker shafts - but would result in higher print times.
-Smaller nozzles have not been tested.
+0.25mm nozzles have been tested only for printing the shaft.
+Not other small sizes have been tested.
 Please avoid using nozzles larger than 0.4mm to ensure optimal precision and detail.

 #### Slicer Settings

+> We are assuming that the user has a basic understanding on how to navigate there own slicing software for their printer.
+Some good guides for getting familar with PrusaSlicer can be found from [Prusa's Knowledgebase](https://help.prusa3d.com/category/prusaslicer_204) and a nice TLDR-like guide from [Tomshardware](https://www.tomshardware.com/how-to/use-prusaslicer)

-***If users already have their own tuned profiles for their printers, then they can try those settings and use the guidance below for some additional advice on printing.***
+> If users already have their own tuned profiles for their printers, then they can try those settings and use the guidance below for some additional advice on printing.

 We found the default `quality` settings (for 0.4mm nozzles) with supports enabled (tree/organics are fine to use, and can even result in a cleaner result) worked for printing, only requiring two modifications:

-> The `Whisker Shaft` should be printed with a **0.1mm** layer height.
+**The `Whisker Shaft` should be printed with a **0.1mm** layer height.**

-`XY Size Compensation` ensures the holes in the parts are printed with better dimensional accuracy when sliced, improving the fit of parts in each (e.g., Whisker Shaft into the Whisker Socket).

 **Setting `XY Size Compensation` in PrusaSlicer:**

+> `XY Size Compensation` ensures the holes in the parts are printed with better dimensional accuracy when sliced, improving the fit of parts in each (e.g., Whisker Shaft into the Whisker Socket).

 1. Navigate to the `Print Settings` Tab
 2. Enable `Expert` mode in the top write of the page